stackus/goht/README.md

 ```

 ### Filters
-Only the following Haml filters are supported:
+The following filters are supported in Haml and Slim templates:
 - `:plain` (Haml Only)
 - `:escaped` (Haml Only)
 - `:preserve` (Haml Only)
 - `:javascript`
 - `:css`
+- `:go`

 ### Whitespace Removal
 **Haml Only**